sheplecjs/MSc-Samples/README.md

 ## Description

-These are a few of the more substantive projects completed as part of my MSc program.
-This is intended to be part of a professional portfolio of coding for data science, so program details and any assignments that weren't open ended in terms of topic and dataset are omitted.
+These are a few of the more substantive projects completed as part of my DS MSc program (2021-2023).

 ## Contents